What Does Each Way Mean in Betting?

 How to Calculate Each Way Bet

 Anyone who wants to calculate betting each way can use our handy bet slip.
 When you enter your selections at Novibet, you can choose each way and see how many places we are paying.
 You can then adjust the size of your stake to see how much you can make from each bet.
-This applies to straight-up bets and accumulators, meaning you do not need to work anything out for yourself.
+This applies to straight-up bets and multiples like trixie bets and accumulators, meaning you do not need to work anything out for yourself.

 However, let’s say you wanted to figure out some returns without adding wagers to your bet slip.
 What is the best procedure?
 Start with the odds for each runner.
 Obviously, the lower the odds, the more likely a runner is to win.
 If you see someone in the field with odds worth 3/4, they are not a suitable candidate for each way betting.
 Not only will you win less than the value of your bet if they win, but you will receive one-fifth of these returns when they come in the top five.